Statistical Inference for Oscillation Processes: Statistical Inference for Oscillation Processes

 with respect to $f$.
 As for nonparametric maximum likelihood estimation we need some regularization in order to obtain a proper estimator.
 The basic idea for regularization now is to approximate the densities $p(a_{t}, b_{t}, \phi_{t}| y_{1:t})$ in (\ref{NonparaEM}) instead of (\ref{SmootherDensityApproximation}) by the kernel density

 where $K_{h}(\cdot) := \frac {1} {h} K\big(\frac {\cdot} {h}\big)$ with a bandwidth $h$ and a kernel $K (\cdot)$.
-Without prior knowledge both are equally good. $h$ can be made arbitrarily small by choosing $N$ sufficiently large, leading to estimates such as in Figure~\ref{fig:ecgObsFuncEstC} which are quite peaked.
-The following proposition shows that this leads to an estimator for $f$ which is also based on kernel approximations.
+Without prior knowledge both are equally good.
+The following proposition shows that this leads to an estimator for $f$ which is also based on kernel approximations. $h$ might be chosen adaptively (say as in Lepski et.al., 1997) but the situation is different here since $N$ can be chosen arbitrarily large - leading to $NT$ data points thus allowing for choosing $h$ arbitrarily small.
+In any case the optimal $h$ depends on the unknown $f$ and the number of data meaning that $h$ should be the same in each iteration step. \begin{proposition} Suppose that the density $p(a_{t}, b_{t}, \phi_{t}| y_{1:t})$ is as in (\ref{kernelprobdistribution}).
+Then ${\mathcal{Q}}(f|f^{(m)})$ is maximized by the estimate